Time budget (AX2Go and virtual network) - AXM Plus

 However, since the user’s AX2Go has a time budget of 30 days, the AX2Go can be used without problems during the locking system administrator’s entire vacation leave.

 After the locking system administrator returns, they restart their laptop.
-The AXM service connects to the cloud and the user’s time budget is renewed.
+The AXM service connects to the cloud and the user’s time budget is topped up.

 The user’s AX2Go functions uninterrupted at all times.